NYHolzer/realacct/devlog.md

+## Next Time
+1. Add styling to table of buildings?
+2. Add apartments to buildings

 ## 3/8/2021
 My goals for today's coding is to get the building index all hooked up and perhaps start on the apartments.
 Along the way, I also hope to answer questions that come up and note them here for future reference.